numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

-In particular the step of creating a C defined ``DTypeMeta`` class with its instances being ``DTypeClasses`` as mentioned above is a necessary first step with useful longterm semantics.
+In particular the step of creating a C defined ``DTypeMeta`` class with its instances being ``DTypeClasses`` as mentioned above is a necessary first step with useful semantics.
-This ``DTypeMeta`` must thus be implemented before being widely used to restructure or enhance current code.
+This ``DTypeMeta`` must thus be implemented before being widely used to restructure or enhance current code, thus we propose to proceed with mainly private additions to the DType classes.

 Backward compatibility